Fattorino/MicroEspSocket/README.md

 &nbsp;

 ## Recommendations
-To learn more about: the group system used to manage clients, the overall working idea of the library and for a detailed explanation of every function please refer to the wiki
+To learn more about: the group system used to manage clients, the overall working idea of the library and for a detailed explanation of every function please refer to the wiki.

 ***Wiki coming soon!***